Pauline3414159/depression_and_anxiety_inventories/plan.md

    got helper program working
    -need to get the instructions in the header of the depression stuff -do the other two surveyes
+- added the favicon
+- set up database
+- make test database
+- set up class and method for dealing with database using pgem